top of page

 English translation: Julia Min (Jan.
 2024)

-A broad sea of clouds will set us apart, north and south.
+North to south, a sea of clouds will set us apart.

-But don’t shed tears over the shared distance, near or far.
+No need for tears over shared distance, near or far.

-When you look back at the moon on the Forbidden City,
+As you look back at the moon on Forbidden Place,

-Should the Chief wish to know your family status in Court,
+Should the king wish to know our family’s standing,

 Notes: